Nutrient-rich, versatile and jam-packed with health benefits, the black currant may not be well-known around the world, but it should be.

 Black currant is bursting with vitamin C. In fact, just one cup of raw black currants can provide triple the amount you need for the entire day.

-Vitamin C is well-known for its immune-enhancing properties.
+Vitamin C is well-known for its immune-enhancing and anti-inflammatory properties.
 Studies show that vitamin C can shorten the duration of respiratory tract infections and protect against malaria, pneumonia and diarrhea infections, among others.
-(10)

-Vitamin C also acts as an antioxidant, which can help prevent damage to tissues caused by harmful free radicals and may even reduce the risk of cancer, heart disease and stroke.
-(12)
+Vitamin C also acts as an antioxidant that has proved to prevent damage to tissues caused by harmful free radicals and may even reduce the risk of cancer, heart disease and stroke.

-For best results, pair black currant with other high vitamin C foods, such as fruits and vegetables, to keep your immune system strong.
+For best results, pair black currant or black currant seed oil with other high vitamin C foods, such as fruits and vegetables, to keep your immune system strong.

 5. Protects Against Pathogens